How to Get Business Loans with Bad Credit

 SBA Express Business Loan

 The max amount for these loans is $350,000.
 Terms range from 5 to 25 years.
-To qualify, your credit score must be above 680.
-Also, you must have a debt to service ratio of 1.1 or higher.
+You must have a debt to service ratio of 1.1 or higher.

 If the loan is greater than $25,000, collateral may be necessary depending on the lender.